What is WEA-PAC?

 WEA-PAC is the Washington Education Association's political action committee.
-For the first time in recent history, WEA-PAC membership surpassed 40,000 members!
-That makes WEA-PAC the largest political action committee in the state.
+WEA-PAC is the largest political action committee in the state and it takes all of us together to make it strong.

-Our mission is to recommend and elect pro-public education candidates to office.
+Our mission is to recommend and elect pro-public education, pro-labor candidates to office.
 WEA-PAC makes recommendations in races for statewide, legislative and local candidates.

 Why should I join WEA-PAC?

-For more information about WEA-PAC check out the resources below:
+For more information about WEA-PAC check out the WEA-PAC info sheet.

 WEA-PAC membership is a great way to stay engaged

-Joining WEA-PAC and volunteering with your fellow WEA-PAC members is a great way to meet candidates and build relationships with people who create policies that affect our students and our jobs.
+Joining WEA-PAC and volunteering with our fellow WEA-PAC members is a great way to meet candidates and build relationships with people who create policies that affect our students and our jobs.

 WEA-PAC membership is up to us

 Can you ask a colleague to join today?
 The WEA-PAC and NEA-FCPE forms are quick and easy to fill out.
-Forms are available from your association building representative, your local association office or available below to print.
+Forms are available from your association building representative or your local association office.
+You can also sign up using the links below.

-WEA members can join by printing the WEA-PAC Payroll Authorization form to join WEA-PAC.
-Return it to your union building rep or mail it to: WEA-PAC, PO Box 9100, Federal Way, WA 98063-9100.
+WEA members can join by submtting a WEA-PAC Payroll Authorization form to join WEA-PAC.